garbo999/garbo999.github.io/_posts/2017-08-25-current-priorities.markdown

 * Try out Moses server and see if it can interface with SDL Trados 2017

-  I am going to a [post-editing class](http://aticom.de/aktuelle-termine/workshop-pe-mue-apps./) next week in Düsseldorf hosted by [ATICOM](http://aticom.de/) and I am hoping to get this done beforehand.
+  I am going to a [post-editing class](http://aticom.de/aktuelle-termine/workshop-pe-mue-apps./) next week in Düsseldorf hosted by [ATICOM](http://aticom.de/) and I am hoping to get this done ~~beforehand~~ relatively soon.